 - Distemper (CDV)

-Your vet will then be able to recommend if your dog will need to be re-vaccinated or not.
+Your vet will then be able to recommend if your dog should be re-vaccinated or not.

-While immunisation may be costly, it is an essential part of ensuring your dog lives a happy and healthy life.
+While immunisation may be costly, it is an essential part of ensuring that your dog lives a happy and healthy life.
 Seeking out pet insurance is a great way to help cover these costs.
 Bow Wow Meow can help you with Routine Care cover to contribute towards some of these costs.
-To cover your pet with pet insurance and our Routine Care cover option, call us on 1800 668 502, or get an online quote now.
+To cover your pet with pet insurance and our Routine Care cover option, get an online quote now or call us on 1800 668 502.

-Remember, whilst it is a great preventative measure, no immunisation is 100% effective.
-In the unlikely event that your pet still develops a serious condition after immunisation, with the right insurance, you’ll know they’re covered.
+Remember, whilst it is a great preventative measure, no immunisation is guaranteed to be 100% effective.
+In the unlikely event that your pet goes on to develop a serious condition after immunisation, with the right insurance, you’ll know they’re covered.